 Today, enjoy a guided tour the Great Wall of China, China’s most famous wonder, and the incredible city of Beijing.
 You’ll explore a section of the amazing 13000 mile wall, and learn about its history, before heading back into the city to experience the modern side of China.

 Continue your cultural and Mandarin lessons with your group, learning more about typical Chinese life and the language with your group, making sure you’re all prepared for your teaching placement in the country.

 Today you’ll be heading off to your placement!
 You’ve put your skills into practice, so now it’s time to step into a fulfilling TEFL role and continue your adventure!

 For the rest of your time in China you will be working at your teaching placement.
 During your orientation period our local team will discuss your specific placement with you.

 Your training is a rewarding aspect of getting stuck into our Paid Teaching in China programme!
-The training is split into three components which are outlined below.
+Here’s how the training works-

 - You’ll be guided through the stages of becoming a confident, adept and skilled teacher

 - The course is a globally recognised qualification